Purdue-CS193/homework-0-nkumar729/index.md

+## Homework
+# Nila Kumar's First CS193 Homework
+- I like that CS193 has less people in the class than all of my other classes.
+- I like that CS193 has a magic word.
+It makes it more interesting.
+- I like that CS193 is taught by students that understand us.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.